 Radiotherapy for thyroid cancer

 External beam radiotherapy is used to treat some types of thyroid cancer.
-Find out how it works and learn some of the side effects.
+Radiotherapy uses high energy rays called radiation to destroy cancer cells.

-External beam radiotherapy is used in different ways depending on the type of thyroid cancer.
+This treatment is used in different ways depending on the type of thyroid cancer you have.

 • Follicular and papillary thyroid cancer

 Radiotherapy may be used for follicular and papillary thyroid cancer if it is not possible to remove all of the tumour with surgery.
-Or if the cancer has spread to other parts of your body, for example the bones.
+It may also be used if the cancer has come back in the neck area or if the cancer has spread to other parts of the body, for example to the bones.

 • Anaplastic thyroid cancer